FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 [^2113]It coexisted at the same time as Wu Duo Guo and Hao Duo Guo.
 There is also a commemorative 1:1 statue of a random person who went there as a model.
 My lawyer had advised me not to elaborate anymore on this section.

-## 吾多國 *(Wu Duo Guo)*
+## 吳多國 *(Wu Duo Guo)*

-[^2113]Wu Duo Guo (Chinese: 吾多國) is a fictional country.
+[^2113]Wu Duo Guo (Chinese: 吳多國) is a fictional country.
 28 years ago (presumably relative to 2023) a Superstitious Worship Basin idk what it's called was stolen by someone, which caused a war with Hao Duo Guo named by historians as "荔枝事變".
 It lasted for roughly ten years, until they realised the fight was all for nothing.
 It also has this <a href="/wiki/tvb_wu_duo_guo_language.md">language</a> consisting only of swear words.

 ## 豪多國 *(Hao Duo Guo)*